 When using HC595 ICs you need to connect each LED to the register output terminal with a resistor in series (resistor can be 300 Ω to 1 kΩ ).
 Three input signal lines - PIN, D and L are connected the same way as for LED driver described above.

 You can just buy several HC595 register ICs (about $1 for 10 ICs) and simply wire registers directly to the panel LEDs or make a printed board.
-The wiring diagram is here in the picture to the right.
+The wiring diagram is here in the picture.

 Another option is buying breakout boards with 74HC595 registers.
 You can find sample links on the "Components" page.
 All you need is to solder LEDs with resistors to the board outputs.